hdg204/GRS-Nexus/README.md

 ## Licence

 If any of the contained code is used in any academic article, please acknowledge the authors (Harry Green and Bethan Rimmer) include a link to this github repository in the acknowledgements section, and please make any other code used in your article open source.

+## Known Issues

+There is no cleanup of intermediate files.
+If you run a GRS without all the chromosomes it will scoop up any files left behind for the info file.
+This doesn't affect the score.